 - After the glue dries, ask the kids to date and sign the back of the ornament.

-- Then slip a hook or piece of holiday ribbon through the toothpicks and the masterpieces are ready to be hung on the Christmas tree.
+- Then slip a hook or piece of holiday ribbon through the toothpick ornament and hang your masterpiece on the Christmas tree.

 What is one of your favorite Christmas tree decorating memories?
 Have you discovered an easy-to-make Christmas ornament?